On quasisymmetric plasma equilibria sustained by small force: Generalized quasisymmetric Grad-Shafranov equation

 The following are the main results in this section and are proved at the end of the section. \begin{lemma}[Structural properties of $B_g$] Fix a metric $g$.
 Let $\xi: T\to \mathbb{R}^3$ be a (Euclidean) divergence-free vector field with $|\xi|_g \neq 0$ which is tangent to $\partial T$.
 Let $\psi: T\to \mathbb{R}$ be a function satisfying $\L_\xi \psi = 0$ which is constant on $\partial T$.
 Fix $C:\mathbb{R}\to \mathbb{R}$.
 Then $B_g$ defined in \eqref{gBqs} satisfies

 \end{lemma} For the proof, see Section \ref{propBlem1pfsec}.
-The crucial point in the above is despite the fact that $B_g$ is defined in terms of an arbitrary metric $g$, the identities \eqref{fluxbg1} and \eqref{divergencefree} involve the Euclidean metric.
+The crucial point here is despite the fact that $B_g$ is defined in terms of an arbitrary metric $g$, the identities \eqref{fluxbg1} and \eqref{divergencefree} involve the Euclidean metric.

 We now begin the derivation of the Grad-Shafranov equation \eqref{gGS} which involves a somewhat lengthy calculation using the above identities.
 The most important and complicated ingredient is the following formula, which is a direct consequence of Lemma \ref{auxlem} below. \begin{lemma}[Curl of $B_g$] Fix a metric $g$.
 Let $\xi$ be a vector field with $|\xi| \neq 0$ and let $\psi: T\to \mathbb{R}$ be a function satisfying $\L_\xi \psi = 0$.
 Fix a function $C:\mathbb{R}\to \mathbb{R}$.
 Then $B_g$ defined in \eqref{gBqs} satisfies